JuliaPolyhedra/XPORTA.jl/README.md

 ## Documentation

-* The `PORTA.jl` documentation is published at [bdoolittle.github.io/PORTA.jl/dev/](https://bdoolittle.github.io/PORTA.jl/dev/).
+* The PORTA.jl documentation is published at [bdoolittle.github.io/PORTA.jl/dev/](https://bdoolittle.github.io/PORTA.jl/dev/).
 * PORTA documentation is easily accessible at [github.com/bdoolittle/julia-porta](https://github.com/bdoolittle/julia-porta).
-* The original documentation is contained within the PORTA source code which may be downloaded from [porta.zib.de](http://porta.zib.de/).
+* The original PORTA source code may be downloaded from [http://porta.zib.de](http://porta.zib.de/).

 ## Acknowledgments

-Development of `Porta.jl` was made possible by funding from  grant `<grant_number_tbd>`, the advisory of Dr. Eric Chitambar, and general support from the Physics Department at the University of Illinois Urbana-Champaign.
+Development of Porta.jl was made possible by funding from  grant `<grant_number_tbd>`, the advisory of Dr. Eric Chitambar, and general support from the Physics Department at the University of Illinois Urbana-Champaign.